-- We have hired a President and Chief Operating Officer and a new Vice President of Finance, Corporate Controller and Chief Accounting Officer as well as other personnel into our finance and accounting organization who have expertise in financial controls and reporting, to improve the overall quality and level of experience in our finance and accounting organization.
-We are actively recruiting other senior level members of the finance and accounting organization, including a Chief Financial Officer and Director of Internal Audit. - We have made, and will continue to make, changes in our finance and accounting organization to provide clearer segregation of responsibilities and supervision with regard to, among others, account reconciliations and documentation supporting our quarterly and annual financial statements. - We are implementing an enhanced quarterly financial review process, which will include a formal closing meeting each quarter chaired by the chief accounting officer and attended by a cross-section of senior financial management. - We are establishing a cross-functional bids and proposals group to manage customer contract negotiation, review and implementation and assess related revenue recognition implications. - We have initiated additional training of our sales and marketing organizations regarding revenue recognition rules and best practices.
+- We have hired a President and Chief Operating Officer and a new Vice President of Finance, Corporate Controller and Chief Accounting Officer as well as other personnel into our finance and accounting organization who have expertise in financial controls and reporting, to improve the overall quality and level of experience in our finance and accounting organization, and we transitioned the individual then serving as Chief Financial Officer out of that position. - We have made changes in our finance and accounting organization to provide clearer segregation of responsibilities and supervision with regard to, among others, account reconciliations and documentation supporting our quarterly and annual financial statements.
+We will continue to make further changes, as appropriate, in our finance and accounting organization to create clearer segregation of responsibilities and supervision, and to increase the level of technical accounting expertise including the use of outside accounting experts. - We have implemented an enhanced quarterly financial review process, which includes a formal closing meeting each quarter chaired by the chief accounting officer and attended by a cross-section of senior financial management. - We have initiated additional training of our sales and marketing organizations regarding revenue recognition rules and best practices. - We have initiated a series of steps to improve the information flow among the various departments that have a role in the determination of proper revenue recognition. - We have made a series of changes to our cash receipts recording processes. - We have made changes in the review procedures associated with equity transactions including supervision by an experienced technical accountant. - We continue to communicate to senior management and other key personnel the importance of our Code of Business Conduct and Ethics and adherence to the requirements set forth in it. - We continue to communicate to employees about the availability of our formal reporting system for employees to identify potential concerns or ethical issues on an anonymous basis.